StanfordBioinformatics/scgpm_seqresults_dnanexus/README.md

 * Download QC reports and JSON stats for one or more barcoded samples,
 * Download FASTQ files or fetch them as DNAnexus DXFile objects,
 * Retrieve the properties that are set on specific FASTQ files,
-* and more
+* accept project transfers in DNAnexus,

-There is also a functionality to programatically accept project transfers in DNAnexus.
+* and more.

 The **scripts** are many, and include tools such as:

-* Cleaning up projects to save space
+* Cleaning up projects to save space,
 * Listing projects and their properties for projects billed to a specific org,
 * Downloading fastqs of interest,
-* Adding properties to a project
+* Adding properties to a project,
 * accepting project transfers

 The first point above has been heavily used to save space and costs.
 The script is called ``scgpm_clean_raw_data.py`` and works by unneccessary extras in the raw_data folder of a project.
 It works by running an app on DNAnexus by the same name and cleans out all projects that have been created within the last N days.